In this post, we’ll show you how to set up DNS since it is a very important part of what makes PDQ Deploy and PDQ Inventory tick.

 By default Windows DNS will not remove any records once created, this becomes a problem as records slowly turn stale.
 The records no longer reflect the correct IP address and the records may represent a device that is no longer in use.
 Scavenging can be configured per-zone or a default can be set for all zones by right-clicking on the server in DNS manager and selecting, Set Aging/Scavenging for All Zones.

 Individually the no-refresh interval and the refresh interval must be below the DHCP lease time.
 The default for both of them is seven days as the default DHCP lease time for Windows DHCP is eight days.
-If your environment is configured differently you’ll want to adjust your values in kind.
+If your environment is configured differently you’ll want to change your DHCP lease time.

 Once scavenging is set you can expect… not too much at first.
 The DNS server will wait the total time of the two settings together to remove any records since our example is seven and seven you can expect records to be removed after fourteen days of no activity.